-This MOPE structure for the multilocal-multireplica operators can be shown to hold at higher order, and to have a nested structure for its sub-singularities, as for the single replica case.
+This MOPE structure for the multilocal-multireplica operators can be shown to hold at higher order, and to have a nested structure for its sub-singularities, as for the single-replica case.
 It is this nested structure of the MOPE which ensures that the model is renormalizable.

-C. Renormalizability
+4.3.
+Renormalizability

-We can now analyze the short-distance singularities of the full interacting theory with n replicas for $\varepsilon$ close to 0.
-The analysis is very similar to the general proof of the renormalisability of the SAW and SAM models [29, 30, 31, 32, 33], thus we can constrain ourselves to an outline.
+We can now analyze the short-distance singularities of the full interacting theory with n replicas for ε close to 0.
+The analysis is very similar to the general proof of the renormalizability of the SAW and SAM models [32]-[36].
+Thus we can constrain ourselves to an outline.

-We compute the partition function and the correlation functions of the model for open strands and generic n, as defined in section III, with d or $\varepsilon$ as an analytic regularization parameter.
-Using the standard rules of analytic (or dimensional) regularisation, the integrals are calculated for $d \neq 2$ , treating short-distance divergences via a finite-part prescription.
+We compute the partition function and the correlation functions of the model for open strands and generic n, as defined in section 3, with d or ε as an analytic regularization parameter.
+Using the standard rules of analytic (or dimensional) regularization, the integrals are calculated for $d \neq 2$, treating short-distance divergences via a finite-part prescription.
 Within this framework, UV divergences appear as poles in the complex d plane.
 There are no long-distance IR divergences since the strand length L is kept finite and acts as an IR regulator.

-The UV poles at $\varepsilon=0$ are associated to the terms of the MOPE with the correct power counting.
+The UV poles at $\varepsilon = 0$ are associated with the terms of the MOPE with the correct power counting.
 They give the superficial UV divergences of the theory.
-These divergences can be subtracted by adding counterterms to the action if they are proportional to the original operators in the action and if no new terms are generated under renormalization .
+These divergences can be subtracted by adding counterterms to the action if they are proportional to the original operators in the action and if no new terms are generated under renormalization.